-Yes.
-Your time as a conditional permanent resident counts toward the continuous residence requirement for the purposes of naturalization.
+Your time as a conditional resident counts toward the continuous residence requirement for the purposes of naturalization.
 In fact, applying for citizenship can actually speed up I-751 adjudication in many cases.
 A conditional resident spouse who remains in a viable marriage is often able to become a U.S. citizen three years after first obtaining conditional permanent residency.
 In other words, many conditional residents with a pending I-751 may file Form N-400 to naturalize as a U.S. citizen.
 USCIS will process both forms concurrently.
 Often, you can get a combined interview to address both cases at the same time.

 Continuous Residence Requirement